 Part I describes our monsoon trek to Sondai fort & part II chronicles our trek to Matheran via Rambaug point, attempted later that day.

-#52: Trek to Sondai fort and Matheran via Rambaug point
+#52: Complete guide to Sondai fort trek and Matheran via Rambaug point

 Type: Hill trek

 1. Sondewadi– 18°56’53.34″N, 73°17’20.44″E;